On the Convergence of Gromov-Witten Potentials and Givental's Formula: Givental's Quantization Formalism

 \begin{remark} Givental's Lagrangian cone $\mathcal{L}_X$ (see \cite{Givental:symplectic}) has a singularity along a ``divisor'' which contains the vertex of the cone.
-Thus it is natural to conjecture that the higher genus descendant potentials of $X$ are also meromorphic along that divisor.
+Thus it is natural to conjecture that the higher genus descendant potentials of $X$ has poles only along that divisor.
 This is the rationality condition. \end{remark}

 \begin{remark} Recall the definition of the genus-$g$ ancestor potential $\bar{\cF}^g_{X}$ in \eqref{eq:ancestor}.
 Consider the completion $\cS$ of the polynomial ring $\Q\big[t^0,Q_1 e^{t^1}, \ldots, Q_r e^{t^r}, t^{r+1},t^{r+2},\ldots,t^N\big]$ with respect to the valuation $v$ defined by: